norok2/flyingcircus/README.rst

 Overview
 --------

-This software provides a library of miscellaneous utilities for Python.
+This software provides a library of miscellaneous utilities / recipes for generic computations with Python and NumPy.
 It is relatively easy to extend and users are encouraged to tweak with it.

 Most of the code is used in a number of projects where it is tested against real-life scenarios.